bormaxi8080/osint-timeline/DRAFT.md

 Automated OSINT service that performs 60-second background checks on individuals, sellers, or websites.
 Accepts names, e-commerce links (eBay, Amazon, AliExpress), Social networks or domains to surface scam reports, domain history, social profiles, and trust indicators: https://webvetted.com/

+A version of Telespot in RUST - a tool that searches telephone numbers across Google, Bing, DuckDuckGo, and Dehashed for phone numbers and focuses on identifying names, locations, and usernames in the results.
+Features API-based searching to avoid CAPTCHAs and IP blocks: https://github.com/thumpersecure/Telespotter

 SaveAny Bot.
 Save Any Telegram File to Anywhere (Alist, Disk, Webdav, S3...).
 Support restrict saving content and files beyond telegram: https://github.com/krau/SaveAny-Bot/

 Complience Check Lite.
 An information and analytical tool for identifying formal, hierarchical, and regulatory inconsistencies in documents, orders, and court decisions: https://github.com/gogi2305/compliance-check-lite